 - Outside of testing for review purposes, of course!

-- Obviously your mileage may vary; this isn’t terribly unusual for me—what is unusual is being able to keep coming without using my hands and/or my legs.
+- Obviously your mileage may vary; this isn’t unheard-of unusual for me—but what is unusual is being able to keep coming without using my hands and/or my legs.

 - In re clit stim and the Stronic Real, though, I have to write a quick side note: Fun Factory also says, “Want a fuller orgasm?
 The STRONIC REAL massages the internal clitoris with every thrust.”
 My first reaction to this was: What, you mean exactly like every plain dildo on the market does???
 (You know, when you move it by hand.
 Or ride it, even.)
 It’s astonishing to me that, with all the technology that the Stronic Real offers, one of Fun Factory’s main selling points is that this pulsator massages the internal clit.
 (Which is certainly involved in vaginal orgasms, but definitely isn’t the whole story.)
 Any insertable sex toy that presses on/rubs against the front vaginal wall and mouth can stimulate the internal clit—the Stronic Real is not unique here.
 Why, Fun Factory?